View all our videos HERE

 Parents/ Carers: further information relating to the curriculum may be obtained via your child’s form teacher/ tutor.

-Members of the public: please see CONTACT tab on the home page, and address your enquiries regarding the curriculum to Julie Mott, Head Teacher, via email, phone or letter as required.
+Members of the public: please use the CONTACT tab on the home page, and address your enquiries regarding the curriculum to Paul Silvester, Head Teacher, via email, phone or letter as required.

 Alongside our curriculum, we also teach six main learning skills ( problem solving, communication, resilience, team work, reflection, critical and creative thinking).We teach these basic skills as we want to enable all our children to develop and equip themselves with the skills, knowledge and personal qualities needed for life.
 These learning skills are introduced to children from Primary level as appropriate, with the children being taught to talk about and reflect upon their learning.
 As the children move into Y7, the skills are reinforced through the introduction of the learning skills characters which are below: